Jeddah Economic City

 Jeddah Economic City, previously known as Kingdom City, is a 56000000 ft2 project approved for construction in Jeddah, Saudi Arabia.
 The project is designed by the Kingdom Holding Company, a firm owned by Prince Al-Waleed bin Talal.
 Jeddah Economic City will host both commercial and residential development including homes, hotels, and offices.

 The centerpiece of the development will be Jeddah Tower, planned to be the tallest building in the world upon its completion.
 The entire project is estimated to cost $20 billion (SR75 billion).

+Construction of the project began with the Jeddah Tower in 2013 and is expected to be completed around 2028.